 European and Portuguese planters also came to Brazil intent on making a living off the land.
 The colony of Brazil had been built on slave labour.
 Merchants who could ply their trade by water-borne means were able to be the suppliers and transport for their cargo and crops to and from the trading ports and of course back and forwards to Europe.
 The British, Portuguese, French and Dutch all had a particularly high visibility in Brazil.
 The country was deemed to be under the control of the Portuguese until 1822 when it declared independence from Portugal.
 Even though its first Emperor Dom Pedro had been born in Portugal he later declared for the Brazilians and all armies loyal to Portugal continuing to rule Brazil were defeated.

-It was at Para and Santarem about 600 miles further up the river that John made his living and eventually brought his family.
+It was at Para and Santarem about 600 miles further up the Amazon river that John made his living and eventually brought his family.
 A ship could sit in the Para port for several months waiting for produce to be brought down different waterways by river craft.
 Once loaded the ship would sail away.
 John was engaged not only with international shipping but also in traversing the rivers with bringing in produced goods.
-John kept a house at Para where he could stay and he employed a man there Jeffries whose job it was to mind and run the place whilst he was away.
+John kept a house at Para and another at Santarem where he could stay and he employed a man there Jeffries whose job it was to mind and run the place whilst he was away.
 The trip from Santarem to Para was 3 days by river boat.
-He also kept a house at Para.
-During these years John and Cordelia were back and forwards to England as well.
+During these years John and Cordelia were back and forwards to England with their family.

 From the Morning Post Newspaper, 29th August 1820 in Ships News. ‘ August 27.
 Arrived yesterday and sailed for the River, Pomona, Gay, from Para.’

 From the Liverpool Mercury Newspaper on the 22 December 1820, ‘Pomona, Gay, from London, at Para.’
 News that John’s ship had arrived in Brazil.